 Choose between digital and analog.
 Some table radios use old-school analog tuning.
 Reviewers say this type of tuning is more flexible, allowing you to dial in a hard-to-capture station that might elude a digital tuner.
 However, digital tuning, though less flexible, offers some perks in terms of convenience.
 You can scroll through stations with the click of a button, rather than having to precisely turn a knob until you pinpoint a specific frequency.
-You can also store favorite channels in presets that can be instantly recalled.
+Once you choose a station, a digital tuner will stay there (analog tuners sometimes suffer from "tuner drift").
+With digital tuners, you can also store favorite channels in presets that can be instantly recalled.
 If that feature's important to you, make sure your radio has enough presets to hold all your AM and FM favorites.

 Check for compatibility.
 If you're looking for a table radio that has a dock for your phone or music player, make sure it's compatible with the model you have.
-This is particularly important for Apple products, since Apple changed its docking port in 2012.
 Many table radios have auxiliary audio inputs that can connect to your device via its headphone jack for music playback.

 Keep an eye on the clock.
 If you're planning to use your table radio as an alarm clock, make sure to check out the clock features as well as the performance of the radio.
 Some otherwise great radios get poor overall ratings because the clock is so inconvenient to use.
 One important feature to check is the LCD display; on some clock radios, it's bright enough to be distracting in a bedroom.
 Most, but not all, table radios have displays that can be made dimmer or brighter as needed.